technology16/agitator/README.md

 - *Request based routing*

  Routes FastAGI sessions depending on the request URI.
+Can make a cross session routing by session attribute and session timeout.

 - *Load balancing*